One amorphous transformer = saves 13,000 yuan per year?

 The core difference between amorphous transformers and conventional silicon steel transformers lies in the material used for their “heart”—the iron core.

-Traditional transformers use silicon steel sheets, whereas amorphous transformers employ “amorphous alloys”—an amorphous metallic material produced via rapid cooling technology.
+Traditional transformers use silicon steel laminations, whereas amorphous transformers employ “amorphous alloys”—an amorphous metallic material produced via rapid cooling technology.
 It’s as if the molten metal were instantly “frozen,” leaving insufficient time for it to form a regular crystalline structure, thereby giving it magnetic permeability that far exceeds that of silicon steel.

 To use a simple analogy: If we compare power transmission to “water flowing through a pipe,” the iron core of a conventional silicon steel transformer is like a pipe covered with limescale—resulting in high water resistance and significant energy loss.
-In contrast, an amorphous alloy core is like a smooth, unobstructed new pipe, allowing electricity to flow “smoothly” with naturally much lower losses.
+In contrast, the amorphous alloy core is like a smooth, unobstructed new pipe, allowing electricity to flow “smoothly” with naturally much lower losses.

 Specifically, it has three core advantages, each of which addresses a key pain point in energy conservation: